-The channel Page also displays the Site Name, Time (Date and time according to the site timezone), Device Name, Analytic or usecase name, Channel Name on the top right corner.
+The channel Page also displays the Site Name, Device Name, Analytic or usecase name, Channel Name on the top right corner.

 It also has a bell icon on the top right which is the notification bell.
 This will be highlighted with red dot whenever there is a notification in the channels as shown below.

-Here the user is displayed with number of notifications got with the date and time for each of the channels in the portal.
+Here the user is displayed with number of notifications with date and time for each of the channels in the portal.

 The user can click on blue arrow to go to the repective notification page to visualize the alert notifications.
 The user is also notified with other details like storage deletion process and channel health notifications in the popup.